nishanil/ContactsScroller/README.md

 It has 2 Projects:

-	1. ScrollerStatic - Static Library (contains fat lib MakeFile as well)
+	1. ScrollerStatic - Static Library
 	2. ScrollerBinding - Binding Project and the iOS app

 Steps followed here are inspired by the Xamarin Docs on [iOS Binding Walkthrough](http://docs.xamarin.com/guides/ios/advanced_topics/binding_objective-c/binding_walkthrough/).